 Turn your body into a fat-burning furnace!

-eat small meals often, including protein and beans and veges
+eat small meals often, including protein and beans and veggies

 Eat often.
 The more often you eat, the faster your metabolism will be.
 Eat often and your body knows it doesn’t need to store anything as fat.
 Eat often and your body turns into a fat-burning furnace.
 Don’t skip meals.
 When you skip a meal, your body stores more fat the next time you finally eat.
 This includes breakfast…

-Eat breakfast within 30 minutes of waking up, hopefully with some protein as well as a small amount of veges and beans.
+Eat breakfast within 30 minutes of waking up, hopefully with some protein as well as a small amount of veggies and beans.

 - I like to grab a piece of fruit when I first wake up to “break the fast” and jumpstart my metabolism.
 Eating an apple will also contribute to waking you up.